KhoudiaThiam/run_taxprofiler/README.md

 ## Contact

-If you found an issue or would like to submit an improvment to this project , you can contact me via [LinkedIn](https://www.linkedin.com/in/ndeye-khoudia-thiam/) or via email on khoudiathiampro@gmail.com
+If you found an issue or would like to submit an improvment to this project , you can contact me via [LinkedIn](https://www.linkedin.com/in/ndeye-khoudia-thiam/) or by email (khoudiathiampro@gmail.com)